 For example, if a Sedgemoor Witch is targeted by two of your opponent’s Spikefield Hazard‘s, your opponent will have to pay six life in total.
 Three for each spell or ability targeting the warded card.

 No. If you cast an uncounterable spell or ability targeting a creature with ward, you don’t need to pay the Ward cost.

 This is because of the wording of the ward ability.
 “Whenever this Creature becomes the target of a spell or ability an opponent controls, counter it unless that player pays x.”
 Since the spell or ability can’t be countered, the ward ability has no effect.

 Do you have any specific questions about Ward?
-Please ask us in the comments and we will answer as quickly as we can.
+Feel free to ask us in the comments, and we will answer as quickly as we can.

 MTG Ward – Flavor

 One thing that is important about Strixhaven university is a degree of privacy.
 You don’t want anyone stealing potions from your locker or copying your test.
 The ward ability represents this, making sure that your enemies pay an extra price for trying to copy your test results, or in this case, targeting your Creature with their spells and abilities.

 MTG Ward cards and Sphinx of the Final Word